ceilfors/ceilfors.github.io/_drafts/retrospective.md

 a lot of good things that wouldn't have happened in my career if I did not show my passion.
 I've got to know a lot of good programmers.
 I met passionate managers who have kindly given me guidance.
-Heck, it might be why I got my job in the first place; Experian does not hire fresh graduates.
+Heck, it might be why I got my job in the first place.

 # You don't get what you don't ask (do provide data)